-Type of Study Transmission in New England Generation in New England Merchant Facilities Transmission outside New England Generation outside New England FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner Models from recent MMWG base case Models from recent MMWG base case and generators which represent flows to/from external areas FCM Delist Analyses (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO (4) Planned, or resources that Proposed with an Models from recent MMWG base case and generators which represent flows to/from external areas Transmission Security Analyses (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner N/A N/A Non-Commercial Capacity Deferral Notifications (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO (4) In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner Models from recent MMWG base case Models from recent MMWG base case and generators which represent flows to/from external areas
+Type of Study Transmission in New England Generation in New England Merchant Facilities Transmission outside New England Generation outside New England FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner Models from recent MMWG base case Models from recent MMWG base case and generators which represent flows to/from external areas FCM Delist Analyses (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO (4) In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner Models from recent MMWG base case Models from recent MMWG base case and generators which represent flows to/from external areas Transmission Security Analyses (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner N/A N/A Non-Commercial Capacity Deferral Notifications (5) In-Service or Under Construction, Planned, or Proposed with an ISD certified by the PTO Existing resources and resources that have a CSO (4) In-Service, Under Construction, Planned, or Proposed with an ISD certified by the Owner Models from recent MMWG base case Models from recent MMWG base case and generators which represent flows to/from external areas

 - (1) Projects with a nearly completed PPA Study and that have an impact on this study are also considered in the base case.
 This includes transmission projects and generation interconnections to the PTF or non-PTF transmission system.
-Also generators without CSOs in the FCM are included in PPA Studies. - (2) Some interregional studies may include facilities that do not have approved PPAs. - (3) Base cases for preliminary, non-binding overlapping impact analysis done as part of a generation Feasibility Study or generation System Impact Study are developed with input from the Interconnection Customer. - (4) Section 4.1(f), Treatment of Market Responses in Needs Assessments, and Section 4A.3(b), Treatment of Market Solutions in Public Policy Transmission Studies, of Attachment K describe that resources that have cleared in a Forward Capacity Auction (have a CSO), are bound by a state-sponsored RFP, have a financially binding contract, or are in-service are represented in base cases. - (5) These studies are described in ISO New England Planning Procedure No. 10 (PP10), Planning Procedure to Support the Forward Capacity Market. - (6) Sensitivity analysis may also be done to confirm the proposed projects in the study area continue to be needed. - (7) Generators that have submitted a Non-Price Retirement Request are modeled out of service at the start of the Capacity Commitment Period (CCP) associated with their Non-Price Retirement Request and in subsequent years.
-Generators that have submitted a Retirement De-List Bid

-(RDL) are modeled out of service as of the start of the CCP associated with the Forward Capacity Auction (FCA) for which the retirement has been confirmed (such as having cleared in the FCA or having a final price above the FCA starting price) and in subsequent years.
+Also generators without CSOs in the FCM are included in PPA Studies. - (2) Some interregional studies may include facilities that do not have approved PPAs. - (3) Base cases for preliminary, non-binding overlapping impact analysis done as part of a generation Feasibility Study or generation System Impact Study are developed with input from the Interconnection Customer. - (4) Section 4.1(f), Treatment of Market Responses in Needs Assessments, and Section 4A.3(b), Treatment of Market Solutions in Public Policy Transmission Studies, of Attachment K describe that resources that have cleared in a Forward Capacity Auction (have a CSO), are bound by a state-sponsored RFP, have a financially binding contract, or are in-service are represented in base cases. - (5) These studies are described in ISO New England Planning Procedure No. 10 (PP10), Planning Procedure to Support the Forward Capacity Market. - (6) Sensitivity analysis may also be done to confirm the proposed projects in the study area continue to be needed. - (7) Generators that have submitted a Retirement De-List Bid (RDB) or a Permanent De-List Bid (PDB) that elected to retire pursuant to Section III.13.1.2.4.1(a) of the Tariff are modeled out of service as of the start of the CCP associated with the FCA for which the retirement has been confirmed (such as having cleared in the FCA or having a final price above the FCA starting price) and in subsequent years.